For the Oppenheimers, diamonds are not forever

 By Marius Bosch

-The $5.1 billion (3.1 billion pound) the family will get for its 40 percent stake in the diamond giant could see a large chunk ploughed back into Africa for private equity investment or philanthropic work in the world's poorest continent.
+The $5.1 billion the family will get for its 40 percent stake in the diamond giant could see a large chunk ploughed back into Africa for private equity investment or philantropic work in the world's poorest continent.

 The Oppenheimers have been involved at De Beers since 1927, when Ernst Oppenheimer, who founded Anglo American a decade earlier, took control of the group.